16m/curl-class/README.md

 curl-class
 ==========

-An object oriented layer to curl functions in PHP
+An object oriented layer to cURL functions in PHP